Pseudo and quasi quark PDF in the BFKL approximation

 The integration over $\gamma$ can be calculated by taking the residue closing the contour to the right because $0<{Q^2_s\Delta^2_\perp\over 4}<1$.
 If we indicate with $\tilde{\gamma}$ the solution of $\omega-\aleph(\tilde{\gamma})=0$, we get

+Where, we recall, $\omega=j-1$.
 If we take the inverse Mellin transform of (\ref{quarkMellin2}), we would reproduce again the result of the Ioffe-time amplitude in the BFKL approximation that we already obtained in the previous section.

 If we relax the BFKL condition ${\alpha_s\over \omega} \simeq 1$, and consider the limit $\alpha_s\ll\omega\ll1$, we can demonstrate that the result (\ref{quarkMellin2}) can be computed by resumming an infinite series of residues, with each contribution having a higher power of $\Delta$.
 Since we consider $0<\Delta^2_\perp<1$, the series consists of contributions that become less significant as the power of $\Delta^2_\perp$ increases.
 This is essentially a twist expansion in coordinate space.
 Our objective is then to calculate the first two twist contributions, which are the ones most likely to be computed within the lattice formalism.